minkaotic/front-end-notes/notes/Accessibility.md

 - *Minimize questions per screen* - benefits: faster loading; screenreaders can jump straight to the relevant information; correcting errors is easier with a limited set of fields; the presentation simplification reduces cognitive load - which benefits all users but especially those with cognitive disabilities
 - When 'chunking' a form (breaking it into steps), *provide context clues* - e.g. remind users of the purpose of the form, clearly label current step, how many tasks have been completed/how many remain
 - *Group related questions* (both visually and via screen-reader accessible HTML) - especially important when multiple sets of questions need to stay on the same screen / cannot be 'chunked' into separate steps
-- *Use clear input labels* - using just placeholder text is not good enough, as it disappears once the user starts typing, and can cause users to lose track of which field they were filling out.
-Also, remember that "[form labels are not a medium for creative expression; they’re a tool for users to know how to use a form](https://alistapart.com/article/designing-for-cognitive-differences/)".
+- *Use clear input labels* - don't rely on placeholders for key information; remember that "[form labels are not a medium for creative expression; they’re a tool for users to know how to use a form](https://alistapart.com/article/designing-for-cognitive-differences/)".
 Don't sacrifice usability/accessibility for the sake of fancy form animations etc.
 - *Make focus indicators obvious* (via additional styles against the `:focus` pseudo class) to help users who are unable to use a mouse, and ensure the entire form can be navigated by keyboard
 - *Help users spot and correct errors* through easily understandable error messaging and highlighting of issues